tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # LONE WORKING

-Within ARK Co-Living Ltd, there are a number of situations where it is possible that an employee may be called upon to work on their own.
+Within GOP Co-Living Ltd, there are a number of situations where it is possible that an employee may be called upon to work on their own.
 An employee working alone should never be at greater risk than any other employee at any other time.
 Working alone can result in risks and hazards that would otherwise be non-hazardous and not subject to a formal risk assessment.

 Although instances may differ, the following guidelines are to be followed in the case of employees called upon to work alone.